clabe45/achievacity/README.md

 *Plus it's open source.*

 ## Development
-If you would like to get involved, please check out [CONTRIBUTING.md](CONTRIBUTING.md)!
+If you would like to get involved, please check out [CONTRIBUTING.md](CONTRIBUTING.md) for guides, docs, and more!
 You can also join the Slack [Achievacity Team][slack]!

 [slack]: https://join.slack.com/t/achievacity/shared_invite/enQtNDEyNjM2ODQ3OTIxLWVlOTYxOGNiODAwOWJmNGI3MDFlOWZlZWI5MGMxZTZjYmM4NGMzMmQyMzFjMWUzMGNkYzE0MmEyNjM3ZmQxMjA